Internet-of-Bananas/installation-guide/README.md

 To check, use the USB cable to connect your NodeMCU board to the computer's USB port.
 After you connected them, wait a few moments: depending on the operating system, it may automatically recognize and install the driver, if this is the case, wait until this process finishes.

-Reagredless, it is not time to control if your Arduino IDE has installed the USB driver.
+Regardless, it is now time to control if your Arduino IDE has installed the USB driver.
 For this step, the NodeMCU *has* to be connected you your computer.
 Open the Arduino IDE, select the `Tools > Port` menu and observe which *Com* ports are listed.
 Keep them in mind, or write them down on a piece of paper.
 Press `Esc` to exit the selected menu.
 Disconnect the board's cable from the USB port.
 Again, select the `Tools > Port` menu, and check which *Com* port is no longer present, the one that dissapeared is the *Com* port of your board.
 If there is no difference between the *Com* ports listed, or if there's none, then the NodeMCU Esp8266 driver has not been installed.
 In this case, follow the procedure in item *1.1.
 CH340 driver installation*.
 Otherwise, go to 1.2.